Campaign of the Month: March 2017

 And yes, because I know you’re wondering, I knew him.
 I really hate the word but I guess when it comes down to it, you have to call a spade a spade…I was his victim.
 I was violated in every way a person can be-physically, emotionally, spiritually…but I’m still standing (better than I ever did, looking like a true survivor, feeling like a little kid).
 And as a good friend of mine once said, “That which fails to kill me, has made a grave tactical error.”
 Anyways, I got some more psychological issues, a sweet car, and several friends in high places for my troubles, so alls well that ends well.

-As much as I hate to admit it, I haven’t been able to figure out what the deal is with Club Apocalypse, and neither has anyone else I know.
-What we do know is that it’s bi-located (there’s an identical club in New York City), and that there’s more than meets the eye where Hubert, the manager, is concerned.
+As much as I hate to admit it, I haven’t been able to figure out what the deal is with Club Inferno, and neither has anyone else I know.
+What we do know is that it’s bi-located (there’s an identical club in New York City), and that there’s more than meets the eye where Lamont, the manager, is concerned.
 Anyhow, the club has become the after-hours gathering place for the Gifted and supernatural communities of Pittsburgh since the Upstage closed…but I honestly try to avoid it unless I’m forced to go there.
 To quote a friend of mine, “It’s bloody awful.”
-The music at the Upstage was much better (Charnel Dreams sucks!), and sometimes I just want to punch Hubert right in his emotionless face…but I know in my gut that would be a very BAD idea.
+The music at the Upstage was much better, and sometimes I just want to punch Lamont right in his emotionless face…but I know in my gut that would be a very BAD idea.

 (TO BE CONTINUED)